Platformus/Platformus/README.md

 It is very easy to use Platformus.
 Please take a look at our [sample project](https://github.com/Platformus/Platformus-Sample) on GitHub.

-You can also download our [ready to use sample project](http://platformus.net/files/Platformus-Samle-1.0.0-alpha1.zip).
+You can also download our [ready to use sample project](http://platformus.net/files/Platformus-Sample-1.0.0-alpha1.zip).
-It contains everything you need to run Platformus from Visual Studio 2015, including SQLite database with the test data.
+It contains everything you need to run Platformus-based web application from Visual Studio 2015, including SQLite database with the test data.

 ## Links